How to check the alternator voltage output is one more simple check-up you can do on your own.

 - Headlight lamp bulbs tend to burn out more than usual.

-- Also can cause unusual behavior of the car electronics.
+- Also can cause unusual behavior with car electronics.

 What should I do if the alternator voltage output is too low?